 The wool included in the kits is from our very own flock of sheep.
 Our sheep have been raised for their excellent wool that is praised for it’s felting qualities.
 I include more than enough wool to complete each project.
 (I would never want you to run out before you are finished).
-I use the same type of wool for all of my needle felted sculptures and share it with you in these kits.
+The same type of wool is used for all of my needle felted sculptures and share it with you in these kits.
 I include the same size and style felting needles in my kits that I use and work best with my wool.

 I share my felting secrets in these kits and have been rewarded with thousands of happy customers that keep coming back for more kits, wool and questions as they continue their felting journey.

 Do you want to know the best part?
 All of my kits come with the items discussed above plus instructions and pictures of how to apply them to your needle felting.
 The advanced beginner kits offer enough beginner information to work as your first kit.

 The top 6 kits for Advanced needle felting success in my line of kits: